ClearMeasure/AliaSQL/README.md

 AliaSQL.exe Create .\sqlexpress ./scripts
 ```

-Run all scripts in Create and Update folders that have not yet been ran - expects database to already exist.
+Run all scripts in Create and Update folders that have not yet been ran.
+If target database does not already exist it will be created.
 Logs to usd_AppliedDatabaseScript
 ```dos
 AliaSQL.exe Update .\sqlexpress ./scripts